-Although other fractures around and including the ankle can occur (such as distal tibial plafond fractures), the term 'ankle fracture' generally refers to the medial, lateral, or posterior malleolus.
+Although other fractures around and including the ankle can occur (such as distal tibial plafond fractures), the term 'ankle fracture' most commonly refers to fracture types in which one or more of either the medial, lateral, or posterior malleolus is broken.

-An inflammatory arthritis predominantly affecting the sacroiliac joints and axial spine.
+A seronegative spondyloarthropathy predominantly affecting the sacroiliac joints and axial spine.
 Inflammatory back pain is the hallmark clinical feature.
-This is defined as back pain/stiffness, which is worse in the morning and improves with exercise.
+This is defined as back pain that is of insidious onset, worse in the morning and improves with exercise.

 Injury typified by sudden, painful, audible 'pop' noise.
 Patient typically presents with inability to return to activity, joint instability, and rapid development of effusion (haemarthrosis).
 Often tender at lateral femoral condyle, lateral tibial plateau, and tibiofemoral joint lines.

 Various spinal structures including ligaments, facet joints, paravertebral musculature and fascia, intervertebral discs, and spinal nerve roots have been implicated as pain generators.
 The aetiologies can be subdivided into 3 groups: mechanical, systemic, and referred.
 By far the most common cause is mechanical (97%).
-However, the majority of patients (85% or more) who present to primary care have low back pain that cannot reliably be attributed to any specific cause (non-specific low back pain).
+However, most low back pain is non-specific and the cause cannot be identified.

 A bursa is a sac containing a small amount of synovial fluid that lies between a tendon and either skin or bone to act as a friction buffer.
 In bursitis, there is thickening and proliferation of the synovial lining, bursal adhesions, villus formation, tags, and deposition of chalky deposits.
 This may result from repetitive stress, infection, autoimmune disease, or trauma.
 Key diagnostic findings are localised pain and tenderness over a bursa and swelling if superficially sited.

-Calcium pyrophosphate arthritis is caused by deposition of articular calcium pyrophosphate (CPP) crystals.
+Calcium pyrophosphate arthritis is caused by deposition of calcium pyrophosphate (CPP) crystals.
 It can be difficult to diagnose.
 CPP crystals in synovial fluids can be small, sparse, and difficult to find.
 It typically occurs in older patients.
-In patients under the age of 60 years, underlying metabolic conditions associated with calcium pyrophosphate deposition, such as hyperparathyroidism or haemochromatosis, should be investigated.
+In patients aged <60 years, underlying metabolic conditions associated with calcium pyrophosphate deposition, such as hyperparathyroidism or haemochromatosis, should be investigated.